-\begin{itemize} \item We propose a novel causality-aware event-level visual question answering framework named \textbf{C}ross-\textbf{M}odal \textbf{C}ausal Relat\textbf{I}onal \textbf{R}easoning (CMCIR), to discover true causal structures via causal intervention on the integration of visual and linguistic modalities and achieve robust event-level visual question answering performance.
-To the best of our knowledge, we are the first to discover cross-modal causal structures for event-level visual question answering task. \item We introduce a linguistic back-door causal intervention module guided by the linguistic semantic relations, to mitigate the spurious biases and uncover the causal dependencies for linguistic modality.
-To further disentangle the visual spurious correlations, we propose a \textbf{L}ocal-\textbf{G}lobal \textbf{C}ausal \textbf{A}ttention \textbf{M}odule (LGCAM) that aggregates the local and global visual representations by front-door causal intervention. \item We construct a \textbf{S}patial-\textbf{T}emporal \textbf{T}ransformer (STT) that models the multi-modal co-occurrence interactions between the visual and linguistic knowledge, to discover the fine-grained interactions among linguistic semantics, spatial, and temporal representations. \item To adaptively fuse the causality-ware visual and linguistic features, we introduce a \textbf{V}isual-\textbf{L}inguistic \textbf{F}eature \textbf{F}usion (VLFF) module that leverages the hierarchical linguistic semantic relations to learn the global semantic-aware visual-linguistic features. \item Extensive experiments on SUTD-TrafficQA, TGIF-QA, MSVD-QA, and MSRVTT-QA datasets show the effectiveness of our CMCIR for discovering visual-linguistic causal structures and achieving promising event-level visual question answering performance, leading to 1.53\%, 4.70\% and 1.30\% accuracy improvement over existing methods on SUTD-TrafficQA, MSVD-QA and MSRVTT-QA datasets respectively. \end{itemize}
+\begin{itemize} \item We propose a causality-aware event-level visual question answering framework named \textbf{C}ross-\textbf{M}odal \textbf{C}ausal Relat\textbf{I}onal \textbf{R}easoning (CMCIR), to discover true causal structures via causal intervention on the integration of visual and linguistic modalities and achieve robust event-level visual question answering performance.
+To the best of our knowledge, we are the first to discover cross-modal causal structures for the event-level visual question answering task. \item We introduce a linguistic back-door causal intervention module guided by linguistic semantic relations to mitigate the spurious biases and uncover the causal dependencies within the linguistic modality.
+To disentangle the visual spurious correlations, we propose a \textbf{L}ocal-\textbf{G}lobal \textbf{C}ausal \textbf{A}ttention \textbf{M}odule (LGCAM) that aggregates the local and global visual representations by front-door causal intervention. \item We construct a \textbf{S}patial-\textbf{T}emporal \textbf{T}ransformer (STT) that models the multi-modal co-occurrence interactions between the visual and linguistic knowledge, to discover the fine-grained interactions among linguistic semantics, spatial, and temporal representations. \item To adaptively fuse the causality-aware visual and linguistic features, we introduce a \textbf{V}isual-\textbf{L}inguistic \textbf{F}eature \textbf{F}usion (VLFF) module that leverages the hierarchical linguistic semantic relations to learn the global semantic-aware visual-linguistic features. \item Extensive experiments on SUTD-TrafficQA, TGIF-QA, MSVD-QA, and MSRVTT-QA datasets show the effectiveness of our CMCIR for discovering visual-linguistic causal structures and achieving promising event-level visual question answering performance. \end{itemize}